yeeyeJiang/case_ufo_sightings/README.md

 From the aspect of complexity , I have realized the case's purpose on first 500 ,first 10000 ,full dataset ,successively.

 By doing this case ,I have a more profound understanding of explory learning and get a sense of achivement.

-But , to my most regret, when teacher asked ,in the class, whether there was anybody having tried to accomplish ,or better, finished the assignment, there was no one raising hand INCLUDING MEEEEEEE!!!!!

-Im just too shy to speak out in class.I have been so regretful and do not feel better till NOW .

-You may feel unbelivable,but it did occur to me.
-I can not overcome my fearness to speak in front of the public.